endoflife-date/endoflife.date/products/mysql.md

 (Innovation or LTS).
 Patch releases within Innovation releases are possible but are less likely to happen.
 Innovation releases are production-grade quality and can be safely used in production environments.

-LTS releases have a 5 year premier and 3 year extended support, the same as the previously supported releases.
+LTS releases have a 5-year premier and 3-year extended support, the same as the previously supported releases.
 The last version of a major release cycle will be designated as LTS.
 (With the exception of 8.0).
 Features can be removed (& added) only in the first LTS release (e.g., 8.4.0 LTS) but not later.